8 Ways Ubers in the Suburbs are Changing the Game

 #7.
 You can send the sitter home

 And when you get home?
-Pop the sitter or nanny in an Uber or Lyft and send her home.
-While the platforms have an 18-and-over policy, if your sitter meets the mark you’ll be able to dodge those late-night drop-offs—bonus.
+Pop the sitter or nanny in an Uber and send her home.
+While the platforms have an 18-and-over policy, if your sitter meets the mark, you’ll be able to dodge those late-night drop-offs—bonus.

 #8.
 You aren’t married to a train schedule